HOW SEVAAN GROUP SUPPORTS YOUTH OFF THE STREETS – AND WHY YOU SHOULD TOO

 Sevaan Group will continue to support young people through Youth Off The Streets and their wonderful initiatives including PaTH, which gives participants the opportunity to gain the skills and experience required for employment.

 Young people are the future of manufacturing, which is why we also have a next-generation apprenticeship program.
-And we’re thrilled that several of our early apprentices – including Ben Collins and Aaron Freeland – have stayed on with us and now hold important roles in the organisation.

 We are also delighted that our fantastic apprentice, Abbey, is one of the early faces of a brilliant new initiative called Ladies Can Be Tradies.
 It’s a program from the My Gateway group training organisation that encourages women to take up a trade, for more female representation in industry.

 Sevaan Group will continue to support community initiatives that are close to our heart, as we continue to produce exceptional design for manufacture and steel fabrication for our clients.
 If you’d love to join us, we’d love to hear from you.